YashwantBhosale/DSA/README.md

 - [About the Author](#about-the-author)

 ## Overview
 This is a Data Structures and Algorithms repository.
 It contains the implementation of various data structures and algorithms in C Programming language.
-Also, it contains every single assignment of the my Data Structures and Algorithms course.
+Also, it contains every single assignment of my Data Structures and Algorithms course.

 #### General Structure of any Folder
 1. **header.h**: It contains all the function prototypes and the structure of the data structure.